 Hand bearing

-The advantages of a hand bearing
+The advantages of a manual bearing

 The disadvantages of a hand bearing